-- Note: Our VA Healthcare System has six internship positions available across 3 tracks: - General Mental Health track (match #133511) at Leeds/Northampton (Edward P. Boland VA Medical Center): 4 positions - Integrated Outpatient Behavioral Health track (match #133512) at Worcester (Community-Based Outpatient Clinic): 1 position - Community-Based Outpatient Psychology track (match #133513) at Springfield (Community-Based Outpatient Clinic): 1 position

-- If you wish to apply for one or more of these positions, please submit a complete APPIC Universal Internship Application at Liaison Outcomes by November 1, 2024.
-This should include: - The APPIC Universal Internship Application indicating the track(s) to which you are applying - $\circ~$ A cover letter describing your interest in the particular track(s) to which you are applying - o Current Curriculum Vita - o Official transcripts of all graduate work - o Three letters of recommendation from faculty or training supervisors
+- Note: Our VA Healthcare System has six internship positions available across 3 tracks: - General Mental Health track (match #133511) at Leeds/Northampton (Edward P. Boland VA Medical Center): 4 positions - Integrated Outpatient Behavioral Health track (match #133512) at Worcester (Community-Based Outpatient Clinic): 1 position - Community-Based Outpatient Psychology track (match #133513) at Springfield (Community-Based Outpatient Clinic): 1 position - If you wish to apply for one or more of these positions, please submit a complete APPIC Universal Internship Application at https://appic.org/by November 1, 2023.
+This should include: - The APPIC Universal Internship Application indicating the track(s) to which you are applying - $\circ\quad A$ cover letter describing your interest in the particular track(s) to which you are applying - O Current Curriculum Vita - Official transcripts of all graduate work - O Three letters of recommendation from faculty or training supervisors